Put your passion for science, as well as your excellent communication and problem-solving skills, to the test with a career in materials engineering

 - Oil and Gas Job Search

-Specialist recruitment agencies, such as Matchtech, may handle some vacancies, but these are more often for experienced chartered or incorporated engineers.
+Specialist recruitment agencies may handle some vacancies, but these are more often for experienced chartered or incorporated engineers.

 On-the-job training is offered by most companies and is likely to be more structured with larger employers.
 You may gain experience in several areas or could specialise in a particular material or process.

 It is important to keep up to date with changing technologies and new materials and so you should undertake continuing professional development (CPD).
 This can be made up of a number of activities including attending conferences and seminars, completing short courses and reading professional resources.